nseigneur/cicd-workshop/README.md

 | Build and Bundle the App using [vite](https://vitejs.dev) | `npm run build` |
 | Run Unit Tests with [vitest](https://vitest.dev/)         | `npm run test`  |
 | Lint the Code with [ESLint](https://eslint.org/)          | `npm run lint`  |

+Optionally, to test the container, run `docker build . -t local:latest` to build the image and `docker run -p 8080:8080 local:latest` to run it.
+These commands require a local installation of [Docker](https://www.docker.com/).

 ## CI/CD WorkShop